 Building Brainstorm features hands-on activities that explore the creative architectural design process and encourage collaborative problem-solving.
 Plan a dream home or a dog house, build a skyscraper model, find the best layout of an apartment model’s rooms and furniture, and much more.
 This area also features our Rigamajig — a collection of wooden planks, wheels, pulleys, nuts, bolts and rope which allows visitors to follow their curiosity through play.
 Building Brainstorm is generously supported by CS Structures, Morrison-Maierle Systems, and A&E Architects.

 Set your world in motion!
 Send parachutes soaring high in the Wind Tunnel; test gravity, velocity, and trajectory at the Ball Ramp; launch a rocket to the moon, and create a colorful pattern with our giant spirograph.
 Can you find the sweet spot on our Balance Board?
 Is it possible to blow a square bubble?

 How old are rocks?
 Where do fossils come from?
 What is topography and what do the contour lines on a map represent?
 Discover how different layers of the earth reveal answers to these questions through our augmented reality sandbox and fossil display.
 Fossil collection curated and donated by Bill MacBride.

 From spiders and snakes to mushrooms and oleander, the list of nature’s toxic tenants is long and diverse.
 Nearly every group of the animal kingdom — and many more in the plant kingdom — are represented by species that produce toxins, in the form of either poison or venom.
 What's the difference between poison and venom and why are they important in medicine?
-Visitor challenge: see if you can find our four resident poison dart frogs hiding in their vivarium.
+Visitor challenge: see if you can find our resident poison dart frog hiding in the vivarium.